strimzi/proposals/056-zk-kraft-migration.md

 **_Status changes_**

-The FSM stays in the `None` state.
+The FSM stays in the `KRaft` state.
 The `Kafka.status` keeps the warning condition, on each subsequent reconciliation, until the user re-applies the `strimzi.io/kraft: enabled` annotation.

 #### Initializing migration process